Table of Contents

 WooCommerce fraud isn’t a new thing.
-Spammers and hackers are all over the web, looking to intruder the private space.
-As a WooCommerce store owner, this is something that you must be aware of and even undertake measures to avoid getting trapped.
+Spammers and hackers are all over the web, looking to intrude the private space.
+As a WooCommerce store owner, this is something that you must be aware of and even undertake measures to prevent and block fraud customers.

-Before getting into the how part of the discussion, let’s have a small introduction to what WooCommerce fraud is.
+Before getting into the how part of the discussion, let’s understand what WooCommerce fraud is.

-Website security is largely related to hackers entering the online store and accessing the data.
+Website security is primarily related to hackers entering the online store and accessing the data.
 On the other hand, WooCommerce could be anything from placing a fake order to canceling orders just before delivery.
-WooCommerce fraud includes fraudulent transactions but it isn’t limited to this.
+WooCommerce fraud includes fraudulent transactions, but it isn’t limited to this.